| The Hyatt Regency Grand Cypress It Remains the Grande Dame of Orlando Resort Destinations By Larry Larsen

 Enjoy exploring the lake with a paddle boat, kayak or canoe and experience true peace and quiet just a few feet away from the resort's

 shore.
 Adjacent to the pool area is a beach fire pit for toasting s'mores in the evening and a spa and 24-hour fitness center in the Grotto area.
+Other nearby activities available are a nine-hole par-3 pitch and putt course which is deceivingly challenging (clubs and balls are provided), a

 fitness trail and a nature area with elevated boardwalks and descriptive signs leading visitors into 45 acres of natural Florida terrain preserved in cooperation with

+the Florida Audubon Society.
+Guest can take bicycles and even four passengers surrey-type bikes along a path surrounding the resort.
 Just a few minutes away, the resort's free shuttles can drop you off at their equestrian center, racquet club, or riding stables where the entire family can enjoy a one-hour western

 trail ride.
 Once again, it's hard to imagine you are just a mile or two from one of the country's busiest attraction areas.
+For most visitors to Central Florida, golf is a must (click here to see separate articles on Grand Cypress Golf Club

 and the Grand Cypress Academy of Golf).
 The Hyatt